 Whether it is through drama class or drama club, CFS high school students have the opportunity to participate in a major theater production each year.
 In addition, students can compete individually or in small ensembles in drama and recitation competitions at the Midwest Academic and Fine Arts Festival in Kansas City.

 Learning to play an instrument in band (flute, clarinet, saxophone, trumpet, trombone, tuba, percussion) isn’t just something you do on your own.
 Band is also a social experience that involves listening, communication and teamwork.
 In band, we learn the universal language of music, which teaches students patience and perseverance.
 It enhances higher brain functioning, along with developing fine motor skills.
 Learning music together is fun as we challenge, help, laugh and encourage each other to a goal of excellence, not just “that’s good enough.”
-Students learn recorders during fourth grade and then have opportunity to join the band program in fifth grade.
+Students learn recorders during fourth grade and then have the opportunity to join the band program in fifth grade.

 The CFS bands perform at Christmas, as well as several times in the spring semester, with contests in Fayette and Kansas City.
 These give opportunity for individual development and growth through preparing and performing solos, duets, trios and small ensembles for performance ratings.